romeovs/all/README.md

-# all.js
+# all
-`all.js` provides a simple utility to create a promise from a nested structure that contains promises.
+`all` provides a simple utility to create a promise from a nested structure that contains promises.

 For example: